philippotto-hauber/election-model/README.md

 ## Model

-The model I estimate is very similar to the one I originally described in the model outline.
+The model I estimate is very similar to the one I originally proposed in the model outline.
 The description in  `model_description.html` contains a bit more details and hopefully less hand-waving.

 ## Repo structure